-- Sidebar player checkbox: Check the 'Add to sidebar player' checkbox if you would like for the video to display in your sidebar or collapsible video player.
+- Add to Playlist checkbox: Check the 'Add to Playlist' checkbox if you would like for the video to display in your playlists or collapsible video player.

 - Publish in the future: If you select this checkbox, you can choose a specific date to schedule your video using the dropdown fields.
 Choosing a future publishing date will postpone the video going live in your posts, sidebar player, and any playlists.
 Note: the time zone is your local time.

 - Tags: To use Tags, first send us a list of tags you’d like to include.
 Once we set those tags up for you, you can use the Tags dropdown box to assign tags that can help build video playlists.
 Tags can be as broad as “desserts” or as specific as “healthy chocolate desserts”.
 (These tags aren't a part of your video SEO metadata - they are just to help us create individual playlists for your site.)

 - Embeds for playlists: We can provide you with embed codes for playlists using your tags.
 For example, we can help you create a playlist of all your videos tagged with “Popular” and “Healthy Desserts.”
 You can embed these playlists wherever you like — they don’t have to correlate with specific posts!
 In the future, you’ll be able to build your own custom playlists from these tags.